johnsyweb/johnsyweb.github.io/_posts/2026-04-12-arlo-geofencing-workaround.markdown

 ### What actually fixed it

-In the end I did not need a third-party bridge.
-I reset the social and device graph around geofencing, then rebuilt the rules:
+I removed almost all of the configuration, then rebuilt the rules:

 1. Remove _K_’s granted access from my account.
 2. Remove my phone from the geofence device list.